Search

 Ask the question: Do these reasons represent a serious instance, or persistent instances of breaches of the school's behaviour policy?

-If the answer is no, consider using the Suggested Wording document: Argument to the governing board: First limb of the threshold found in Paragraph 11 is not satisfied
+If the answer is no, consider using the Suggested Wording document: Argument to the Governors - First limb of the threshold found in Paragraph 11 is not satisfied

 Once you have answered the question, click continue to proceed.